groupeLIAMG/ttcr/docs/model_discretization.rst

 grids contain less cells than nodes, hence the number of unknown parameters is less if slowness values are assigned to cells.
-With tetrahedral meshes, the number of nodes is less than the number of cells, and the system to solve will be smaller if slowness values are assignied to the nodes.
+With tetrahedral meshes, the number of nodes is less than the number of cells, and the system to solve will be smaller if slowness values are assigned to the nodes.